chiched/chiched-cc10-project.continuous-delivery-vue-a/readme.md

 ```

 The migrations and seeds should automatically occur when the server is started using `yarn hack`.
-However if you need to run them manually, please use `yarn migrate` and `yarn rollback`.
+However if you need to run them manually, please use `yarn migrate`, `yarn rollback`, and `yarn seed`.